USFWS/secas/_posts/2018-10-04-identifying-ambitious-but-achievable-ecosystem-goals-for-the-southeast.md

 xxx placeholder xxx
 Table showing change in forest and timberland by region since 1920 based on FIA data.

 The news for forests, of course, isn’t all good.
-The [2016 report on the Future of America’s Forest](https://www.fs.fed.us/research/publications/gtr/gtr_wo94.pdf) by the U.S. Forest Service says that, while forest area has been increasing, so has the amount of fragmentation of forests overall.
+The [2016 report on the Future of America’s Forests and Rangelands](https://www.fs.fed.us/research/publications/gtr/gtr_wo94.pdf) by the U.S. Forest Service says that, while forest area has been increasing, so has the amount of fragmentation of forests overall.

 Despite a tough year for fire in 2017, ]prescribed fire in longleaf was still greater than it was 4 to 5 years ago](http://www.americaslongleaf.org/media/26741/2017-accomplishment-report.pdf).
 The focus on longleaf is resulting in more longleaf acres and increased longleaf management.
 You might remember [I mentioned in a previous blog that pine and prairie birds are still declining](http://secassoutheast.org/2018/08/06/the-state-of-southeastern-ecosystems.html), according to the Breeding Bird Survey.
 Those analyses only went to 2015, and it can take a while for species to respond to habitat improvements.
 It’ll be interesting to see if we start seeing changes in the trends for a number of longleaf bird species in the near future.